Also known as the big-eye or branch herring, the alewife is a thin, silver fish with a single dark shoulder spot located behind its head.

 Also known as the American pike or northern pickerel, the northern pike’s range extends farther than that of any other freshwater gamefish.

 The northern red salamander is a small, reddish amphibian with black, irregularly shaped spots covering its back.
 It lives in cool freshwater streams and adjacent wooded areas throughout most of the Chesapeake Bay watershed.

 The northern snakehead is a large, long fish with a mottled, snake-like pattern.
-It lives in the Potomac River and its local creeks and streams.
+It was originally found in the Potomac River and its local creeks and streams, but has also moved to places like the Rappahannock River system.
 It is an invasive species.